rach0022/tundra/README.md

 - [ ] fix content to show the title underneath the iphone 11 notch

 ##### Android Bugs:
-- [ ] fix icons for android, use adapative icons as well as legacy icons
+- [x] fix icons for android, use adapative icons as well as legacy icons
+- [ ] adaptive icons prevent cordova from building android version, get an error: Cannot read property 'startsWith' of undefined

 #### Code:
-- [ ] add my own css animations (using the keyframes)
+- [x] add my own css animations (using the keyframes)
-- [ ] build only one card at a time and then build a new card each time one is swiped
+- [x] build only one card at a time and then build a new card each time one is swiped
 - [x] setup enviroment variables for android development
 - [x] learn how to use cordova merges folder: https://www.youtube.com/watch?v=PPI_9ilON7Y& feature=emb_title